Judicial system of the Russian Empire: Justices of the community

-The justices of the community (Russian: mirovoy sudya, "judge of community").
+The justices of the community (Russian: mirovoy sudya, "judge of mir").
 They judged minor criminal and civil cases.
 Justices of the community were individually elected from the ranks of local self-government bodies - Zemstvos in the country districts and municipal dumas in the towns.

 Candidates for this office had to meet certain conditions: only the persons with complete secondary school education were eligible, and only the persons with real estate of 15000 rubles in rural districts, 6000 rubles in the capitals and 3000 rubles in other towns.
 Most of justices were minor landowners.
 Zemstvos could in some cases elect Justices of the Community irrespective of the property qualification, but in such case election had to be unanimous.
 Justices of the Community were elected for period of 3 years, and were confirmed in office by Senate.
 They could not be dismissed during their term in office, except by indictment under process of law.

 There were two classes: acting justices and honorary justices.
 The acting justice sits normally alone to hear, causes in his canton of the community, but, at the request of both parties to a suit, he may call in an honorary justice as assessor or substitute.
 In all civil cases involving less than 30 roubles, and in criminal cases punishable by no more than three days' arrest, his judgment was final.
 In other cases appeal can be made to the "assize of the community" (mirovoy syezd), consisting of three or more justices of the community meeting monthly (cf. the English quarter sessions), which acts both as a court of appeal and of cassation.
 From this again appeal can be made on points of law or disputed procedure to the senate, which may send the case back for retrial by an assize of the community in another district.